degrootruben/dott-coding-challenge/README.md

 # Dott coding challenge
 For my application process at [dott](https://ridedott.com/) I had to do a little coding challenge.
 It needed to be implemented using Typescript.
 I mostly used a functional and pragmatic approach to tackle this challenge.
+And wanted to complete this challenge with the least amount of complexity possible.
 This is why I did not focus on the modularity of my code but more on getting a working and stable result.
 This resulted in the code in its current state.

 ## The challenge
 Hi there!
 Thank you for taking the time to complete a code challenge with dott.
 Good luck and we hope you will find it interesting!